-Since China’s first-ever impact investing Forum in 2017, the government managed to increase public interest towards tapping into the technological and financial revolution, and encouraging traditional investors to plug the funding gap in this area.
-We’re witnessing innovative financial products and a growth in Environmental, Social and Governance (ESG) tracker funds like the Shenzhen 100 Index.
-In fact, there has been clear correlation between financial success and ESG compliance for companies within this index, showing that the future will be in this field.
+Since China’s first-ever impact investing Forum in 2017, the government managed to increase public interest towards tapping into the technological and financial revolution and encouraging traditional investors to plug the funding gap in this area.
+We’re witnessing innovative financial products and a growth in Environmental, Social, and Governance (ESG) tracker funds like the Shenzhen 100 Index.
+There has been a clear correlation between financial success and ESG compliance for companies within this index, showing that the future will be in this field.

 Xi Jinping, President of China, promises to alleviate poverty in the country and grow infrastructure, transportation, and energy through the Belt & Road initiative.
-China’s shifting from a high-growth strategy to a high-quality-development strategy.
-This will lead to a demand for investment in social and climate issues, and a move from philanthropy and governmental grants to sustainable impact investing.
+China’s shifting from a high-growth strategy to a high-quality development strategy.
+This will lead to a demand for investment in social and climate issues, and a move from philanthropy and government grants to sustainable impact investing.

 With Shenzhen serving as a hub for social innovation, AlphaSights Hong Kong is perfectly positioned to tap into this growing sector and add value to the social progress in the region.

 #2 Focus shift from climate-only to social and climate

 Although there is a wide range of options for investors addressing climate change — from green bonds to decarbonizing investment portfolios — it’s still difficult for investors to track the environmental quality of these tools.
 Even green bonds have a questionable level of environmental impact.
 Coal is even sometimes given a green bond label!
 Across APAC, we are now seeing a growing number of mechanisms for measuring and tracking the environmental effects of these investments.

 While the climate and the Paris Agreement goals remain firmly in the minds of many, there has also been an obvious shift away from a climate-only view to a more inclusive climate- and social-focused view.